 - 1 Different Types of Motion Decoys

-- 2 The Best Motion Duck Decoys on the Market
+- 2 The Best Motion Duck Decoys on the Market in 2020

 - 2.1 Best Non-Powered Motion Decoy:

 - 2.4 Mojo Flock A Flicker